eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 .. _pro_features_tutorial:

 **************************
-Fast DDS Monitor |Pro|
+DDS Monitor |Pro|
 **************************

-*Fast DDS Monitor Pro* includes all the features of the open-source edition - everything demonstrated in the previous sections of this tutorial works in Pro exactly the same way.
+*DDS Monitor Pro* includes all the features of the open-source edition - everything demonstrated in the previous sections of this tutorial works in Pro exactly the same way.
-The sections below walk through the features that are exclusive to *Fast DDS Monitor Pro*.
+The sections below walk through the features that are exclusive to *DDS Monitor Pro*.

 To showcase these capabilities a richer DDS network is needed than the minimal ``hello_world`` example.